Meleagrista/py-torrent-crawler/README.md

 - **`TERMINAL_WIDTH`**  Sets the width of the terminal output.
 Adjust this value to match your terminal size for optimal display.

 # Roadmap
+- [ ] Add screenshots and a demo to documentation.
 - [ ] Add subtitle search by extracting metadata from torrent files.
-- [ ] Implement scraping capabilities for additional torrent sites.
+- [ ] Add alternative torrent sites for scrapping.
 - [ ] Improve search functionality to support other media types.
   - [ ] Add support for TV shows and series.